 Getting Around in Sydney

 Thanks to an extensive public transport network, getting around in Sydney is straightforward.
-The numerous options available not only allow new arrivals to explore the city but also gives them more choice when it comes to accommodation.
+The numerous options available not only allow new arrivals to explore the city but also give them more choice when it comes to accommodation.
 Having a private vehicle is not essential but increases opportunities for expats to travel and explore Australia.

 Public transport in Sydney

 Sydney has a comprehensive suburban train network run by Sydney Trains.
 The rail service consists of a number of railway lines, most of which run through the city centre.
-The suburbs and the city centre are serviced well by these trains.
+The suburbs and the city centre are well serviced by these trains.

 Sydney’s light rail system is a tram route which was designed to complement the monorail.
 Its runs underground through rail tunnels and then on the streets like a conventional tram when it reaches the city centre.
-There is at present only one line of 23 stations.

 Taxis in Sydney